pharmavillage/documentation/content/commands/acl-genpass/index.md

 by hand.

-By default (if /dev/urandom is available) the password is strong and can be used for other uses in the context of a Redis application, for instance in order to create unique session identifiers or other kind of unguessable and not colliding IDs.
+By default (if /dev/urandom is available) the password is strong and can be used for other uses in the context of a Pharmavillage application, for instance in order to create unique session identifiers or other kind of unguessable and not colliding IDs.
 The password generation is also very cheap because we don't really ask /dev/urandom for bits at every execution.
-At startup Redis creates a seed using /dev/urandom, then it will use SHA256 in counter mode, with HMAC-SHA256(seed,counter) as primitive, in order to create more random bytes as needed.
+At startup Pharmavillage creates a seed using /dev/urandom, then it will use SHA256 in counter mode, with HMAC-SHA256(seed,counter) as primitive, in order to create more random bytes as needed.
 This means that the application developer should be feel free to abuse `ACL GENPASS` to create as many secure